 - a.
 Collecting and analyzing the appropriate samples from potentially contaminated items.
-Other state laboratories (NC DPH, NC DA&CS, NC DEQ), upon written request from the SBI or FBI, can perform laboratory analyses. - b.
+Other state laboratories (NCSLPH, NCDEQ and NCDA&CS), upon written request from the SBI or FBI, can perform laboratory analyses. - b.
 Providing security, law enforcement and traffic control, as required. - c.
 Supporting response operations and controlling access and movement. - d.
-Supporting response activities that are under the supervision of the lead agency and the SEOC.
+Supporting response activities that are under the supervision of the lead agency and the State EOC.

-18. TRANSPORTATION
+15. TRANSPORTATION

-During a food emergency response, the SERT will coordinate the following support from local, state, inter-state, or Federal resources:
+During a food emergency response, the SERT will coordinate the following support from local, state, inter-state, or federal resources:

-- a.
-Provide traffic control, as required. - b.
-Support response operations relative to access controls. - c.
-Provide guidance about re-routing traffic. - d.
-Provide guidance for re-routing traffic in and around the affected area. - e.
-Monitor and detain, if necessary, outbound and inbound transporters of plant or commodities at state border weigh or inspection facilities. - f.
-Move soil, plant materials and contaminated food or debris. - g.
+a.
+Provide traffic control, as required.

+- b.
+Support response operations relative to access controls to affected zones.
+The affected zone is the area directly impacted and involved in the food emergency. - c.
+Provide guidance for re-routing traffic in and around the affected area. - d.
+Monitor and detain, if necessary, outbound, and inbound transporters of plant or commodities at state border weigh or inspection facilities. - e.
+Move soil, plant materials and contaminated food or debris. - f.
 Identify potential sources of outside assistance, i.e., contractors, equipment sources, etc.

-19. LEGAL SUPPORT
+16. LEGAL SUPPORT

-The State's Attorney General's office will assist with any legal matters or considerations in the planning and response to a food emergency.
-Legal matters may include liability, insurance, contracting, definitions of authority, etc. NC has regulations to assist the appropriate agency with right-of-entry into facilities, embargo authority (NCDA & CS and NC DPH), and a broadened embargo law that grants authority to local health directors (in consultation with NC DPH).
-The Tort Claims Acts covers any personnel working with the SEOC in a food emergency.
+The State's Attorney General's office will assist with any legal matters or considerations in the planning for and response to a food emergency.
+Legal matters may include liability, insurance, contracting, definitions of authority, etc. NC has regulations to assist the appropriate agency with right-of-entry into facilities, embargo authority (NCDHHS/DPH and NCDA&CS), and a broadened embargo law that grants authority to local health directors (in consultation with NCDHHS/DPH).
+The Tort Claims Acts covers any personnel working with the State EOC in a food emergency.
 Contracted and EMAC personnel also have state-provided liability protection.